-The National Football Museum is committed to protecting and respecting your privacy.
-This policy outlines what information we keep and how we use it.
+The National Football Museum (charity number: 1050792) and its subsidiary trading company (no: 07539263) is committed to protecting and respecting your privacy and the personal data we may collect about you when you interact with us.
+This Privacy Notice outlines what information we keep and how we use it.

 You don’t have to create an account or provide us with any personal information to use our website.
 However, we may ask for some personal details for the following: